joantune/maidSyncher/architecture/index.md

 #### `UPDATE`

- - In case any of the following fields change, their correspondents on GH, on the possible multiple instances of `GHMilestone`, will change:
+ - In case any of the following fields change in the milestone, their correspondents fields on the possible various GH artifacts, will change accordingly:

  	- name -> title;
  	- body -> description;